phyntom/leaderboard/TDD_FINAL.md

 * **Frontend**: We can leverage React.js library and other libraries in its ecosystem to build a scalable and maintainable frontend application
 * **WebSocket scaling**: To scale WebSocket connections, we can leverage AWS AppSync or any other managed WebSocket service that can handle millions of concurrent connections
 * **Static Asset**: AWS S3, CloudFront to store frontend assets and serve them globally with low latency
-* **Monitoring**: Even thought this was not indicated in the diagram below, we can leverage tools like Datadog or Sentry for application performance monitoring, and AWS CloudWatch for monitoring AWS services and resources.
+* **Monitoring**: Even thought this was not indicated in the diagram [above](#scaling), we can leverage tools like Datadog or Sentry for application performance monitoring, and AWS CloudWatch for monitoring AWS services and resources.
 * **Security**: OAuth2, JWT, Rate Limiting